Photo of Lisa Peets

 Lisa Peets

-Lisa Peets leads the Technology Regulatory and Policy practice in the London office and is a member of the firm's Management Committee.
-Lisa divides her time between London and Brussels, and her practice embraces regulatory counsel and legislative advocacy.
-In this context, she has worked closely with leading multinationals in a number of sectors, including many of the world’s best-known technology companies.
+Lisa Peets is co-chair of the firm's Technology and Communications Regulation Practice Group and a member of the firm's global Management Committee.
+Lisa divides her time between London and Brussels, and her practice encompasses regulatory compliance and investigations alongside legislative advocacy.
+For more than two decades, she has worked closely with many of the world's best-known technology companies.

-Lisa counsels clients on a range of EU law issues, including data protection and related regimes, copyright, e-commerce and consumer protection, and the rapidly expanding universe of EU rules applicable to existing and emerging technologies.
-Lisa also routinely advises clients in and outside of the technology sector on trade related matters, including EU trade controls rules.
+Lisa counsels clients on a range of EU and UK legal frameworks affecting technology providers, including data protection, content moderation, artificial intelligence, platform regulation, copyright, e-commerce and consumer protection, and the rapidly expanding universe of additional rules applicable to technology, data and online services.

 Earlier this week, Members of the European Parliament (MEPs) cast their votes in favor of the much-anticipated AI Act.
-With 523 votes in favor, 46 votes against, and 49 abstentions, the vote is a culmination of an effort that began in April 2021, when the EU Commission first published its proposal for the Act.
+With 523 votes in favor, 46 votes against, and 49 abstentions, the vote is a culmination of an effort that began in April 2021, when the EU Commission first published its

 From February 17, 2024, the Digital Services Act (“DSA”) will apply to providers of intermediary services (e.g., cloud services, file-sharing services, search engines, social networks and online marketplaces).
 These entities will be required to comply with a number of obligations, including implementing notice-and-action mechanisms, complying with detailed rules on terms and conditions, and publishing transparency reports on content moderation practices, among others.
 For more information on the DSA, see our previous blog posts here and here.